-At September 30, 2007, our backlog under contract was approximately \$115.9 million, compared with \$80.3 million at September 30, 2006.
+At June 30, 2007, our backlog was approximately \$120.6 million, compared with \$112.3 million at June 30, 2006.
 Given the typical duration of our contracts, which ranges from three to nine months, our backlog at any point in time usually represents only a portion of the revenue that we expect to realize during a twelve month period.
 In addition to our backlog, we also have a substantial number of projects in negotiation or pending award at any given time.
-At September 30, 2007, we were in negotiation or pending award for approximately \$30.4 million in new contracts we expect to be awarded; however, there can be no assurances that the negotiations will be successful or that these contracts will be executed and added to backlog.
+At June 30, 2007, we were in negotiation or pending award for approximately \$14.6 million in new contracts we expect to be awarded; however, there can be no assurances that the negotiations will be successful or that these contracts will be executed and added to backlog.
 We expect to continue to grow our business organically, as well as selectively consider strategic acquisitions that improve our market position within our existing markets, expand our geographic footprint and increase our portfolio of services.

-As of September 30, 2007, we employed a workforce of 893 people, many of whom occupy highly skilled positions.
+As of June 30, 2007, we employed a workforce of 867 people, many of whom occupy highly skilled positions.
 None of our employees are members of a union.
 Our workforce is supported by a large fleet of specialty equipment, substantially all of which we own.
 We have built much of our most highly specialized equipment, including many of our dayboats, tenders and dredges, and we provide maintenance and repair service to our entire fleet.
 Our fleet is highly mobile, which enables us to easily relocate our specialized equipment to and across all of the regions that we serve.

 On May 31, 2007, we completed a private placement of 20,949,196 shares of our common stock at a sale price of \$13.50 per share to qualified institutional buyers, non-U.S. persons and accredited investors (the "2007 Private Placement").
 The registration statement of which this prospectus is a part is being filed pursuant to the requirements of the registration rights agreement that we executed in connection with the 2007 Private Placement.
 We received net proceeds of approximately \$261.5 million (after purchaser's discount and placement fees) from the 2007 Private Placement.
 We used approximately \$242.0 million of the net proceeds to purchase and retire all of our outstanding preferred stock and 16,053,816 shares of our common stock from our former principal stockholders.
-The remaining net proceeds of \$19.5 million from the 2007 Private Placement, we entered into employment agreements and transaction bonus agreements with our executive officers and certain key employees.
+The remaining net proceeds of \$19.5 million from the 2007 Private Placement are being used for working capital and general corporate purposes.
+In connection with the 2007 Private Placement, we entered into employment agreements and transaction bonus agreements with our executive officers and certain key employees.
 Under the agreements, we granted an aggregate of 26,426 shares of common stock, granted options to acquire an aggregate of 327,357 shares of common stock, and made an aggregate of \$2.2 million in cash payments.